galatanovidiu/OAuthPassport-For-WordPress/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

+⚠️ EXPERIMENTAL ALPHA - For testing only.
+NOT for production use.

 Transform your WordPress site into a secure OAuth 2.1 authorization server.
 Enable third-party applications to authenticate users and access your APIs.

 == Description ==

+**⚠️ IMPORTANT: This is an EXPERIMENTAL ALPHA release intended for testing and development only.
+DO NOT use in production environments.
+APIs and features may change significantly.**

 OAuth Passport transforms your WordPress site into a **secure OAuth 2.1 authorization server**.
 It enables external applications to authenticate users and access your WordPress resources through standards-compliant OAuth flows.

 **MCP Compliant**: Fully compliant with the [Model Context Protocol (MCP) Authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization), making it the ideal authorization server for MCP implementations.

 Perfect for developers building MCP servers, mobile apps, desktop applications, or integrating with third-party services.

+= Alpha Release Limitations =

+* Limited production testing
+* APIs may change between versions
+* Breaking changes possible
+* Use for development/testing only
+* No upgrade path guaranteed

 = Key Features =